 Though we often say that pride goes before a fall, it’s actually a haughty spirit that goes before a fall.
 According to Merriam-Webster, the word proud is defined as “feeling or showing pride: such as having or displaying excessive self-esteem.”
 However, Merriam-Webster defines haughty as “blatantly and disdainfully proud: having or showing an attitude of superiority and contempt for people or things perceived to be inferior.”
 Thus, haughtiness is pride taken to the next level.

-I knew God was speaking to me when I had that “little fall.”
+I knew that God was speaking to me when I had that “fall” during the first week of classes this semester.
 Although my name is Grace, I’m not very gracious—especially to others.
-Rather, I’m often haughty…and I fell.
+Rather, I’m often haughty.
+And as the story in this post’s introduction showed, I fell.

 Even though I’m not very gracious to others, God was very gracious to me in my story.
 He used a small thing—oversleeping and missing class—to teach me a priceless lesson.
 He didn’t use a huge fall to teach me that I need to be more gracious and less haughty.